KumarRobotics/AllocNet/README.md

 ```
 iris: https://github.com/rdeits/iris-distro
 ```
-For AMD CPU, if encounter core dump, please refer to instructions in this link:
+For AMD CPU, if you encounter a core dump, please refer to instructions in this link:
 ```
 https://github.com/rdeits/iris-distro/issues/81
 ```